Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Main results

 \subsection{Explicit bounds for Gaussian noise and finite number of signals}

 It is not straightforward to establish tail bounds for the random variables $M_i$ defined in Theorem \ref{maintheorem}.
 However, if the noise process for fixed $z$ in $\cz$ is centered Gaussian, for the cases $p=q=2$ and $p=1$ together with $q=+\infty$, this can be done using Rice formulae (see \cite{azais2009level} for a complete overview of Rice formulae).
-We shall then deduce bounds for arbitrary values of conjugate pairs $(p,q)$ in $[1,2] \times [2,\infty]$ using interpolation inequalities.

 We will give an explicit lower bound for the probability \eqref{eq:proba_maintheorem}.
 The lower bound will depend on the parameter $T$ and the number of signals $n = \operatorname{Card}(\spi)$ assumed to be finite here.
 Thus, we will be able to give a convergence rate towards zero for the prediction error with respect to these parameters.